 It can also benefit those who strength train as working muscles use creatine phosphate and muscle glycogen as primary fuel sources.

-In summary, even though muscle performance and performance might be slightly reduced during the early follicular phase due to low estrogen, the increased utilization of glycogen by the body might help offset it.
+In summary, even though muscle performance might be slightly reduced during the early follicular phase due to low estrogen, the increased utilization of glycogen by the body might help offset it.